Enter your email address below and subscribe to our newsletter

 Instructions

-Prepare the rice cake (tteok): One of the benefits of medium-sized rice cake is that it will defrost quickly.
+One of the benefits of medium-sized rice cakes is that they defrost quickly.
 Leave the packet of rice cakes on the countertop for 15 minutes; it will be ready to use soon.
-[Make the marinade]
+Make the marinade.

 Expert tips